 Be Deliberate and Change Your Words

 Start now and watch how often you use "should, ought, or must" thinking.
-Consider a simple situation like when a person cuts you off in traffic.
+Consider a simple situation, like when someone cuts you off in traffic.
 That typically creates "should, ought, or must" reactions.
 Now, think about the same situation and change your words.

 It may sound silly to say it that way, but notice the different emotions you create when you say those words versus, "What a jerk!"

-When you change your words, you think differently.
-And it changes or influences your emotions.
+When you change your words, you are thinking differently.
+That changes or influences your actions and emotions.
 Words are formed from what you think, so changing the structure of your thinking to use "It would be nice..." changes your speaking and emotions.

 This will help you be more self-governing because you are now PRE-DECIDING!